atreyasha/dotfiles/develop.md

     7.  problems with xset dpms when waking from sleep -\> perhaps add sleep 1 and then wake dpms

-    8.  consider using different configs for remote and local shells

 2. Long-term